 The Stretch comprised about 10 boxes each as big as a large refrigerator.
 These boxes abutted each other at their broad sides.
-If the row of boxes went east and west, then the works rolled out to the south for access, whereas the wiring connecting the units ran along the north side of the row.
+If the row of boxes went East and West, then the works rolled out to the South for access, whereas the wiring connecting the units ran along the North side of the row.
 On the broad side of the last box was the engineer’s console which had about 3000 incandescent indicator lamps.
 They ran at low voltage and glowed a gorgeous orange with the room light turned out.

 This was still the era when maintenance engineers came with the machine.
 With earlier machines engineers were on site 24 hours a day, but the transistor machines were enough more reliable that they could all sleep at home most nights.
 I recall that they would do preventative maintenance for a few hours about every two weeks.
 The core memories had ECC (error checking and correcting code).
 It was clear that this saved much downtime.
 The 7090s, each with just one such memory box and without ECC, experienced more down time for memory problems than the Stretch which had six boxes.
-Aside from memory problems the machine failures were almost always in a part of the machine with which the engineer had not had previous experience.
+Aside from memory problems the machine failures were almost always in a part of the machine with which the engineer had no previous experience.
 They had to learn a new part of the machine with impatient programmers hovering about.
 The machine had about 250,000 discrete transistors.

 Most of the machine was highly error checked.
 The index registers and general registers were parity checked.
 Much of the logic was checked.
 The fixed point variable field length arithmetic and boolean operations were serial by 8 bit byte and those operations were either checked by duplication or other means.
 The floating point arithmetic was checked using modulo three.
 In a floating add, for instance, the part of the fraction that was shifted out so as not to contribute to the sum was itself reduced modulo three so as to confirm the result.
 Exponent arithmetic was checked as well.
 I don’t know what fraction of the logic gates were protected against error.
 I think it was less than 100%.
 Detected logic errors caused the machine to stop whereas single bit memory errors were corrected.
 Here is how the Stretch multiplied and how it divided.